OG1103/Full-Stack-Node.js-Codes/Type Script/Type System/Union Types/union_types.md

 # Union Types in TypeScript

 Union types allow a variable to hold one of several types.
 This is useful for cases where a value can logically belong to multiple types.
+Usually used along side type alias to define a custom type.

 ## **Syntax**
 ```typescript